Last date modified: 2026-Apr-02

 Launching the email thread visualization tool

-Email thread visualization is available from the document viewer, for all document types.
+Email thread visualization is available from the document Viewer for all document types.

-To launch the email thread visualization pane, click the email thread visualization ) icon in the lower left corner of the displayed document in the viewer.
-The pane expands and shows the thread group for the selected email in the viewer.
+To launch the email thread visualization pane, click the Email Thread Visualization icon in the lower left corner of the displayed document in the Viewer.
+The pane expands and shows the thread group for the selected email in the Viewer.

-Common icons and basic navigation
+Common icons and navigation

-If you navigate to a document within the current document list review queue (meaning, the set of documents that you have opened in the viewer), then the document opens without refreshing the viewer screen.
-If you navigate to an email that is outside of the current document list review queue (such as if you filtered the document list or opened the viewer from search results), then a new review queue containing only the documents within the selected document's email thread group displays.
+If you navigate to a document within the current document list review queue (meaning, the set of documents that you have opened in the Viewer), then the document opens without refreshing the Viewer screen.
+If you navigate to an email that is outside of the current document list review queue (such as if you filtered the document list or opened the Viewer from search results), then a new review queue containing only the documents within the selected document's email thread group displays.
 From the new email thread group review queue, you can only navigate to emails within the same thread group.
-Click Return to review queue at the top left of the viewer to return to your original document list review queue.
+Click Return to review queue at the top left of the Viewer to return to your original document list review queue.

 The following basic navigation icons are displayed in the email thread visualization pane: